nachocaru/xaprb.com/content/blog/2005-09-27-simulating-the-sql-row_number-function.md

 | pear   | bradford   |   2 |
 +--------+------------+-----+</pre>

-Here I&#8217;ve partitioned the data by the `type` column, so there are four partitions (apple, cherry, orange, pear).
+Here I've partitioned the data by the `type` column, so there are four partitions (apple, cherry, orange, pear).
 Notice the `num` column starts at 1 for each partition and counts upward.

 The drawback to this solution is the LEFT OUTER JOIN with the >= in the join condition.
 This effectively makes the join a CROSS JOIN, which is inefficient (O(n<sup>2</sup>)).
 It may be a good idea to avoid this except on small data sets.